PMunch/binaryparse/README.rst

 To read more fields of a certain kind into a sequence you can use the option ``[[count]]`` (that is square brackets with an optional count inside).
-If no count is specified and the brackets left empty the next field needs to be a magic number and will be used to terminate the sequence.
+If no count is specified and the brackets left empty it must be the last field or the next field needs to be a magic number and will be used to terminate the sequence.
+If it is the last field it will read until the end of the stream.
 As count you can use the name of any previous field, literals, previously defined variables, or a combination.
 Note that all sequences are assumed to terminate on a byte border, even if given a statically evaluatable size.

 Another thing commonly found in binary formats are repeating blocks or formats within the format.
 These can be read by using a custom parser.